cambellajoe/SpringBoot_Apps/README.md

 The app can be tested by either use of Postman or by use of testing code under the test directory.<br />

 **crud_rest_api**<br />
-This project demonstrates creation of rest APIs and their corresponding CRUD operations.
+This project demonstrates creation of rest APIs and their corresponding CRUD operations.<br />
 The information and code is sourced from  https://www.javaguides.net/2021/10/spring-boot-crud-rest-api-project-using-IntelliJ-IDEA.html<br />
 The apps exposes APIs and persists data in a MySQL database.<br />
 You need to install and create a mysql database, update the application.properties file your connection details.<br />